• Home |

 Accuracy

-There are a few things play into a cartridge’s accuracy other than the shooter’s ability (which is the biggest part if we’re being honest!)
+There are a few things that play into a cartridge’s accuracy other than the shooter’s ability (which is the biggest part if we’re being honest!).

 The 6.5 Creedmoor does a great job resisting wind drift within most standard hunting distances.
 This is one of the major advantages of the 6.5mm bullet, as it is long, sleek, and aerodynamic.

 A bullet’s ability to resist wind drift is known as ballistic coefficient (or BC for short).
-Although a lot of shooters harp on the importance of BC, understand that the higher the number is the more effective a bullet is at resisting wind drift.
+Although a lot of shooters harp on the importance of BC, understand that the higher the number, the more effective a bullet is at resisting wind drift.

 Another accuracy enhancer is having low recoil.
 Lower recoil means that it is less likely that a shooter will flinch when they squeeze the trigger, reducing the chance of throwing a shot off target.